 Music Forward transforms lives, inspires careers and champions a more inclusive music industry.
 Focusing on young people from under-served communities, Music Forward sets the stage for success by providing workshops, showcases, scholarships, and internships to inspire the next generation of music industry leaders and innovators.

-The goal of LGBTQ+ Emerging Artist Award is to provide 15 emerging artists from the LGBTQ+ community with a $10,000 award to help create, develop, and bolster their artistic careers.
 For the purposes of this opportunity, the definition of “emerging” is to support artists with some track record of creating and performing their music (not beginning artists), and artists who are not at a point in their careers where they receive consistent development and production opportunities, significant recognition, awards, and acclaim (not mid-career or established artists).

 Eligible emerging artists must: